 For the VAPOR application, we use the same architecture with a dedicated instance of Lavoisier.
 Information is aggregated from several top BDII objects and from a monitoring tool based on Jsaga (JobMonitor) and local scripts in python and shell developed specifically to ease the VO support.

+VAPOR is fully integrated in the Operations Portal and is presented to the users as an additional feature available.

 Figure 2.
 VAPOR architecture